Medical consultation

 Hand washing

-The humid climate favors bacteria survival.
-Always carry a hydroalcoholic gel.
+The humid climate helps bacteria survive.
+Always carry a hand sanitiser gel.

-• Paracetamol (note: avoid aspirin if Dengue is suspected)
+• Paracetamol (caution: avoid aspirin if Dengue is suspected)

 Leave nothing to chance.
-Prepare your documents, insurance, and visas with our complete guides.
+Prepare your documents, your insurance and your visas with our complete guides.